 The external input to the system was constructed using fractional Gaussian noise; an example of a process that exhibits LRTCs, with a Gaussian data distribution.
 The IBI sequence was constructed from a random normal distribution with mean ≈ 4.5 and standard deviation ≈ 3 .
 This sequence was ordered according the ordering of the fractional Gaussian noise process, generating LRTCs in the IBI sequence.
-The external input to the system was constructed from this sequence of IBIs, with bursts with a duration of 5 and an amplitude of 0.8mV between each IBI, see Fig. 1A.
+The external input to the system was constructed from this sequence of IBIs, with bursts with a duration of 5 and an amplitude of 0.8mV between each IBI, see Fig 1A.
 We confirmed that the sequence of IBIs constructed in this way exhibited LRTCs indicated by a DFA exponent greater than 0.5 (see Estimation of the Hurst exponent).
 The Hurst exponent of the IBIs was altered by varying the exponent of the fractional Gaussian noise.

 We compared the connectivity changes, to connectivity changes within a network evolving under external input with random burst occurrence.
 This input was constructed by randomly shuffling the IBIs from the original external input.
 In this way the two inputs are identical in terms of the distribution of the IBIs (and bursts are identical throughout) and it is only the temporal structure of the input that is altered.
+We also compared the connectivity changes in networks driven with periodic external input.
+For this case the IBIs were all identical and were set to a duration of 4.
+Bursts were identical to the external input which exhibited LRTCs, and had a duration of 5 and an amplitude of 0.8mV.

-In Supplementary Figure 1, the rate of input is calculated within moving windows of length 200 by summing the external input within the window and dividing by the window length.
+In S1 Fig, the rate of input is calculated within moving windows of length 200 by summing the external input within the window and dividing by the window length.
 As all bursts have equal amplitude, this reflects the temporal ordering of the burst activity within the external input.

 The external input was the same to all neurones.
-Each neurone also received, at each time-step, an input from presynaptic neurones that had fired at the previous time-step.
+Each neurone also received, at each timestep, an input from presynaptic neurones that had fired at the previous time-step.
 Synaptic weights were equal for all connections and were set to $\frac{2}{pN}$ where N is the number of neurones in the network and p is the proportion of connections in the network.
-This is calculated at each time step, according to the maximum number of connections which is equal to N(N-1) (networks are directed).
-This update to the synaptic weights can be thought of as a form of homeostatic plasticity - without it the network either stops firing when connectivity falls (the external input alone is not sufficient to make the network fire frequently), or the network starts to fire continually as connectivity is increased.
+This is calculated at each time step, according to the maximum number of connections which is equal to N(N - 1) (networks are directed).
+This update to the synaptic weights can be thought of as a form of homeostatic plasticity-without it the network either stops firing when connectivity falls (the external input alone is not sufficient to make the network fire frequently), or the network starts to fire continually as connectivity is increased.
 Using this approach, the average levels of activity in the network were maintained across the course of the simulation.